mineshkothari/fullstack/README.md

 5. Visit a forum with no threads ([Python](https://mk-fullstack.herokuapp.com/forum/threads/8/))
 6. Enter incorrect details during checkout

-Whilst I anticipated these errors, it was important for me to understand the user's experience when something 'goes wrong' and whether they feel there's a clear message explaning the problem and how to either:
+Whilst I anticipated these errors, it was important for me to understand the user's experience when something 'goes wrong' and whether they feel there's a clear message explaining the problem and how to either:

 a. **Resolve the issue**
 	- Entering a valid email address during registration